Bespoke bridal jewellery in New Zealand: the Miozuki guide

 You're paying for the time it takes to make one thing beautifully.
 You're not splitting the cost of design across a thousand pieces.
 You're paying for metal that doesn't come back as scrap.
 You're paying because the stone is chosen for you, not bought in bulk.
 And you're paying for a maker who stands behind the work because your name is on it.

 What you gain is permanence.
 You don't regret a bespoke ring the way you might regret a rushed ready-made choice.
-You wear it once and you know it was worth the wait and the cost.
+You wear it once and you know it was worth the wait and the investment.

 Bespoke versus ready-made: honest comparison